railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 .. index::
    single: module; product_extended

-Open ERP supports a third method of updating the cost price of products using the module :mod:`product_extended`, also in ``addons-extra`` at the time of writing.
+OpenERP supports a third method of updating the cost price of products using the module :mod:`product_extended`, also in ``addons-extra`` at the time of writing.
 This adds a button to the product form which lets you automatically recalculate the cost price for the selected products.